libreForms/libreForms-flask/README.md

 ## installation

-In most cases, the following commans must be run with root privileges.
+In most cases, the following commands must be run with root privileges.

 ### RHEL 8